The Victim Mentality – What It Is and Why You Use It

 Why am I the sort of person who plays the victim?

 You could have learned to play victim because you watched the adults around you doing so.
-It your mother or father, for example, always felt the world was out to get them and complained daily about all the people who wronged them, you would take on board this was the way to gain personal power and attention.
+It your mother or father, for example, always felt the world was out to get them?
+And complained daily about all the people who wronged them?
+You would take on board this was the way to gain personal power and attention.

-Many people who live life from a victim mentality were sufferers of abuse as a childhood.
+But again, many people who live life from a victim mentality were sufferers of abuse as a childhood.
 This is often sexual abuse.
 The helplessness a child feels, combined with the deep shame abuse causes, can mean you grow into an adult who has no self-esteem and who sees the world as a dangerous place they are lost in.

 What should I do if I recognise that I suffer from victimisation?